Protests against Donald Trump: Social media

-In addition to the many in-person protests, there has also been Anti-Trump activism on social media.
+In addition to in-person protests, there has also been Anti-Trump activism on social media.
 This activism has been represented by various hashtags.
-The following are several prominent examples of hashtags that were frequently used for Anti-Trump activism online.
+The following are several examples of hashtags that were used for Anti-Trump activism online.
+VJayBombs posted several videos of projected images in Los Angeles and Washington D.C. protesting decisions by the Trump administration.

 #Resist

 Protests against Executive Order 13769 in Washington, D.C.

 One of the most consistent hashtags that has been used in the Anti-Trump movement on social media is #Resist. #Resist was first used on Twitter, Facebook and other platforms commencing immediately after the election in November.
 Though the exact origin of this hashtag is unknown, it spread to various social media platforms.

 Generally, this hashtag symbolizes solidarity against the Trump administration.
 It is also used alongside other policy specific hashtags targeting marginalized groups such as minorities and women.
 Though its height of popularity occurred during the days following Trump's inauguration, it has resurfaced during times of political controversy and animosity.
-For instance, there was a notable spike in usage throughout the week of Trump's response to the Unite the Right Charlottesville rally.
+For instance, there was a spike in usage throughout the week of Trump's response to the Unite the Right Charlottesville rally.
 Moreover, in the three days following the announcement of the initial Muslim ban in late January, #Resist appeared in over 2.5 million tweets.
 Several prominent celebrities have used the hashtag to show opposition to Trump, including Shailene Woodley, Zendaya, Sia, Rosie O'Donnell, Cher, Olivia Wilde, and Sophia Bush.